 Ocean Terminal is about a fifteen-minute drive from central Edinburgh in Leith.
 Designed by Sir Terence Conran, it’s a state-of-the art retail and leisure complex that champions independent art and design as well as major names.
 Debenhams, French Connection, Superdry, Pizza Express, Wagamama and a VUE cinema are particular highlights.
 Edinburgh’s other out-of-town shopping centre is called The Gyle.
 More functional than inspirational, it’s good to know about in case you need to get anything from Boots, sort out your phone or go to a supermarket.
 It’s close to Edinburgh Airport, too.

-Whether it's the city centre, next to Edinburgh Castle, or Princes Street, or on the outskirts of town, we have the right hotel for you.
-Flying in for a business trip and we've hotels next to Edinburgh Airport.
+Whether it's the Edinburgh city centre, next to Edinburgh Castle, or Princes Street, or the outskirts of town, we have the right hotel for you.
+Flying in on business and we've hotels next to Edinburgh Airport.
 And if you're looking for a family-friendly hotel for a weekend break we have those aswell.